Article

 If you get portfolio and watchlist tracking right, you unlock:

-- repeat engagement (alerts + insights)
+- Repeat engagement (alerts + insights bring them back)

-- a clean path to monetization (premium insights, reports, advisory)
+- A clean path to monetization (premium insights, reports, advisory)

 Core features (baseline)